Babywearing Safety

 YellowFlourish cropped

-TOP 10 BABY CARRIER SAFETY TIPS
+MORE TOP TIPS ON BABY CARRIER SAFETY

 1. Babies should always be carried upright in a sling, with the whole body supported and their airways open and clear.
 Babies should never be carried in a laying down, ‘cradle’ position.